US to resume enforcement of unlawful bird deaths by industry

 “We’ve lost almost 3 billion birds in the last 50 years,” Ford said.
 “We want to create a common sense approach that works to both conserve birds and provide regulatory certainty to industry.”

+Representatives of the American Bird Conservancy and National Audubon Society said they hoped to see the permit program completed.
+Permits would compel companies to take measures such as installing screens to keep birds out of oil pits and turning off or altering telecommunication tower lights to reduce collisions, according to the conservancy.

+“It’s that deer in the headlights situation: The birds are attracted and then disoriented” and collide with the towers, said conservancy spokesperson Jordan Rutter.

-The migratory bird policy was among dozens of Trump-era environmental actions Biden ordered reconsidered on his first day in office.
+Trump’s ending of prosecutions was among dozens of environmental actions by the Republican that Biden ordered reconsidered on his first day in office.
 Former federal officials, environmental groups and Democrats in Congress said many of the Trump rules were aimed at benefiting private industry at the expense of conservation.

 Former federal officials and some scientists had said billions more birds could have died in coming decades under Trump’s rule.